-The most common form of commercial paper issued, it is sold at a discount to the face value which is paid at maturity, like a zero-coupon note.
+The most common form of commercial paper issued, it is sold at a discount to the face value, which is paid at maturity, like a zero-coupon note.
 The difference between the sale price and face value is the interest earned by the investor.
 There are no interim payments.
-The issuer has no right to prepay nor does the investor have a right to put the paper back to the issuer prior to its maturity date.
+The issuer has no right to prepay or call the notes nor does the investor have a right to put the paper back to the issuer prior to its maturity date.